europeana/Labs/api/search.md

 [Test on API Console](/api/console/?function=search&query=paris&facet=proxy_dc_contributor&profile=facets)

-Requesting multiple facets can be done with three different syntaxes.
-You can add multiple facet parameters, or one facet parameter with multiple values separated by commas or spaces:
+Requesting multiple facets can be done with two different syntaxes.
+You can add multiple facet parameters, or one facet parameter with multiple values separated by commas:

 Multiple facet parameters: